LHack47/flexbox-lecture/README.md

 What will happen if we change flex-direction to column?

-## Flexbox alignment and centering with align-items
+## Flexbox alignment and centering with align-content
-Similar to align-content and and align-items, but puts space between multiple lines of flex items.
+- Similar to align-content and and align-items, but puts space between multiple lines of flex items.
 Use this code to get started in our example:

 .container {
   display: flex;